Fast evaluation of Riemann theta functions in any dimension: Summation algorithms

 be the minimal distance between distinct points of~$\Z^g$ for~$\norm{\cdot}_\tau$.
 Assume that

 Then we have

 \end{thm}

-Using \cref{thm:summation-bound-old} in practice requires determining~$\rho$ first, which is not so straightforward (in our implementation, we compute it with a variant of the algorithm to compute distances that we describe later in~§\ref{subsec:distances}).
+Using \cref{thm:summation-bound-old} in practice requires determining (upper and lower bounds on)~$\rho$ first, which is not so straightforward: in our implementation, we compute it with a variant of the algorithm to compute distances that we describe later in~§\ref{subsec:distances}.
 Furthermore, the result says nothing when~$R$ is small, and the offset of~$\rho/2$ in the second argument of~$\Gamma$ is a bit unsatisfactory: we ought to obtain an upper bound whose main factor is~$\exp(-R^2)$.
 We propose the following alternative upper bound.

 \begin{thm} With the above notation, for every $A\in \R_{\geq 0}$ such that $A+R^2\geq p$, we have

 where~$c_1,\ldots,c_g$ are defined as in~§\ref{subsec:notation}.
 In particular, if~$R^2\geq p$, then

 \end{thm}